 Our Demographic and Social Infrastructure Assessment has identified that the following community facilities and open space will be required to meet the needs of the community, once the precinct is fully developed:

 A Special Infrastructure Contribution will be used to help fund regional infrastructure, biodiversity and affordable housing.
-The Special Infrastructure Contribution framework for Ingleside is being developed and will be made available for community feedback during consultation in early 2018.
+The Special Infrastructure Contribution framework for Ingleside is being developed and will be made available for community feedback during consultation in late 2018.

 A Section 94 Contributions Plan is being prepared by Council, outlining the contributions on development within the precinct.
 This funding will be used to deliver essential infrastructure required by the precinct such as drainage and open space.